 - Yale University Press

 Indexing: I use SKY Index (Professional Edition) software to produce back-of-the-book standalone indexes supplied as a Word or rtf file.
-I also have experience of embedded indexing in InDesign or with WordEmbed to embed the index in a Word manuscript.
+I also have considerable experience of embedded indexing in InDesign and Word format files, using Index-Manager or WordEmbed software to embed the index entries in the text.
 Embedded indexes can then be converted into active linked indexes for ebooks, which I can produce in InDesign from my own embedded indexes or pre-existing print indexes.

 Copy-editing: hard copy or on-screen editing in Word.
 The copy-edit is traditionally the stage of working on the grammar, spelling and style of an author’s text before the book is typeset (i.e. ‘editing the copy’) and is usually done on the Word manuscript.

 Proofreading: hard copy or on-screen PDF mark-up (in Adobe Acrobat or InDesign).
 The proofread is traditionally the final stage of checking the text after the page proofs have been typeset from the edited copy (i.e. ‘reading the proofs’).
 On a self-published book, these stages may not be distinct and the text may require a ‘proof-edit’ instead.